dangarlen/MusicTutorStudio/.docs/README.md

 This project is a modular, static web app for teaching and visualizing music scales.
 It was intially created for the euphonium (as Euphonioum Tutor) and has been generalized to cover multible instruments (ie valved brass and trombone) and is now named "Music Tutor Studo".
 It features:

 - Data-driven UI (JSON config)
+- Miniumize File Size and modularize codebase by
+  - Utilizing Web Components
+  - Externalize html fragments to fragments/fragment-\*.html
+  - Externalize JavaScript to scripts/\*.js
-- Modular ES module codebase
+  - Utilize Modular ES modules
 - VexFlow music notation
 - DaisyUI/Tailwind CSS UI
 - Instrument range validation